ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Python imports
 ==============

-After the ``RETURN``, you can finally add the python imports.
+Right after the ``RETURN`` block, add the python imports.
 All modules must use Python imports in the form:

 .. code-block:: python